BlockchainCommons/torgap/Docs/FAQ.md

 * DID Resolution Services for other DID methods
 * Paid Data Services (possibly throug Lightning-based LSATs)
 * Confidential Data Stores

+Torgaps can be used anywhere that it's useful to partition off a service.
+Doing so will accumulate the privacy, security, and non-correlation advantages implicit in this architectural approach, as well as supporting impoved seperation-of-interests and partitioning off single-points-of-failure.

 If you have other ideas for how to use a Torgap, join in the discussion in the [Airgapped Wallet Community](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions/34).